Speed & Traffic Calming Streets

 - The WPS are very busy with crime related issues, and residents must report speeding issues so the WPS know where to patrol.

-3. NEW 6 STEP PROCESS for RESIDENTIAL STREETS
+3. NEW 6 STEP PROCESS for Traffic Calming

-- SEE details of the New 6 Step Process for Residential Traffic Calming
+- SEE details of the New 6 Step Process for Traffic Calming

 - In recent years, City engineers were becoming overwhelmed with traffic calming requests.
 In late 2020 the Public Works department developed a new ‘6 step process’ to address traffic calming requests.

-- This process is being applied to ‘residential’ streets.
-Enter the address to find out if the street is a residential street: Citizen’s Information Service
+- This process is being applied to ‘residential’ and ‘collector’ streets.
+Enter the address to find out if the street is a residential or collector street: Citizen’s Information Service

 - I am supportive of this new approach.
 Like Dr’s conducting a ‘checkup’ of a patient before prescribing medicine, engineers must also check out the street before recommending a traffic calming solution.